 Another “issue” with that huge range of components is that it hardly makes sense to prepare just one or two servings at a time.
 One will just end up with loads of opened cans and glasses that will go bad in the fridge.
 So if you want to go all in on the variety of ingredients, you are probably well off to prepare Halo-Halo for a birthday party or when you have guests over so that you can use up most of the things at once.

 So what to do when you are craving the heavenly dessert when you are all by yourself?
 Don’t despair!
 Gladly, we have found a pre-made Halo-Halo mix.
 While it may not contain the full range of ingredients, the convenience certainly justifies the compromise that definitely gets you that desired sugar rush, nonetheless.

 One final thing to keep in mind is that it is important to use shaved ice instead of crushed ice or cubes.
 The finely shaved flakes mix more easily with the other ingredients and perfectly soak up the evaporated milk.

 Now for everybody who doesn’t live in the tropics, classic Halo-Halo will be rather a summertime exclusive.
 But fear not that you have to forgo this delicious treat in winter.
 A great variation from the Visayas Islands is here to bridge the cold winter months.
 So-called “Binignit” contains mostly the same ingredients as Halo-Halo but is served hot in coconut milk.
 You may also find it under the name “Ginataan” – short for “Ginataang Halo-Halo” which describes basically what is made of.

 Sign up for our newsletter and get the best of SunnySideCircus in your inbox!

-Go to other interesting issues on the Philippines: Music & Dances
+More topics on the Philippines: Music & Dances